 Drummond Street was outside the city wall as the wall was on the north side of the street which a large section still remains.
 The Gates are the original gates of Edinburgh Royal Infirmary which is now Edinburgh University Building.
 To the east of the building stands the Old College of Surgeons Hall built in 1697.
 This was where the College of Surgeons moved to after Dickson Street and before they moved to their present home in Nicolson Street.
 The Plaque on the Royal College of Surgeons Building reads; 1697 The Edinburgh surgeons moved from their meeting place in Dickson’s Close to this building.
 Here they conducted their business until they moved to the present Royal College of Surgeons in Nicolson Street in 1832.
 The other plaque is to honour Elsie Maud Inglis Graduate of the University.

 Royal College of Surgeons Edinburgh

 Nicolson Street Edinburgh is where you will find The Royal College of Surgeons.
 The Incorporation of Surgeons and Barbers were founded in Edinburgh in 1505 and in 1722 the surgeons broke away from the barbers.
+The Surgeons first met in Dickson's Close Royal Mle, then moved to Drummond Street in 1697.
 Then in 1778 King George III granted a new charter giving the surgeons the title The Royal College of Surgeons of the City of Edinburgh.
-The Royal College Building opened in 1832 and in 1851 Queen Victoria granted a charter giving its present title The Royal College of Surgeons.
-The Surgeon’s Hall Museum collection grew from 1699.
-In the 1800’s the Museum had expanded to include remarkable collections donated by famous people and inventors.
-There are three sections to the museum and many exhibitions held throughout the year.
+The present Royal College Building opened in 1832 and in 1851 Queen Victoria granted a charter giving its present title The Royal College of Surgeons.

 Royal College of Surgeons’ Museum Edinburgh